danort92/Image-Editor/README.md

 ## Image editor

 Program that works as editor of images.
-The program follows the folloing steps:
+The program follows the following steps:

-* _it asks to the user the .jpg/.png image path, showing if it does not exist;_
+* _The path of a .jpg/.png image must be given (an error is reaised if it does not exist);_

-* _if the path exists it prints the name, extension and resolution of the image;_
+* _If the path exists the image name, extension and resolution are printed;_

-* _it gives the possibility to change resolution, mantaining or changing the inital ratio width-height;_
+* _Image resolution can be modified, mantaining or changing the inital width-height ratio;_

-* _it allows to save the image colored or B&W;_
+* _The possibility to change the image to a B&W version is given;_

-* _it saves the new image in a new directory with a swquential name._
+* _The updated image is saved in a new directory, called "Image_name"_modified, under the name "File_name"X (where X is a sequential number)._